chrisdotgrubb/calcifer-project1/README.md

 <br />

 ### **Technical details**
 This project was built by Chris Grubb in 2023 using HTML, CSS, and Javascript.
 It is meant to be played in a browser.
+It is mainly to highlight computer logic, but it would benefit from better support for small screens, improved graphics, and possibly some animations.